jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 Despite dramatic headlines, Android’s RCS Archival feature is **not a privacy invasion**, **not automatically enabled**, and **not applicable to personal phones**.
 It aligns with what should be typically expected of a company device - actions may be monitored, data may be recorded.

 If your organisation issues fully managed Android devices, you can now archive RCS/SMS securely and compliantly.
-If you’re an employee using your own phone – relax.
+If you’re an employee using your own phone, relax.
 This does not affect you, and your boss cannot read your messages.

 Google summarises its purpose best: